In Depth Baby Product Reviews Led by a Pediatrician

 Do I Need a Stroller?

 Whether you need a stroller or how many products you will need varies from one family to another.
 Some families may not even need one.
 Alternatively, you might like using different options designed for specific activities.
 If this applies to you, you might easily find yourself with three or more different products over the years; these could include a full-size choice for everyday use, a jogger for outdoor adventures, a travel-ready option, or a bike trailer for kids.
-However, strollers can be expensive, so the fewer you need to buy, the better for most families, and if you can make some compromises in your selection, there are some crossover options to be had.
+However, strollers can be expensive, so the fewer you need to buy, the better for most families, and if you can make some compromises in your selection, there are some crossover options that can potentially lead to a single purchase.

 A baby carrier lets you bond with your baby while still getting things done.
 We've found that keeping your baby close helps calm meltdowns and gives you the freedom to get back to your day.